airlabitu/OFX-kinect-blob-detection/README.md

 # OFX kinect-blob-detection
 Example of how to use the AIR LAB Kinect blob detection setup.
-It is a general purpose Mac OSX app for blob tracking with Kinect, together with some examples of how to use the Kinect data in Processing.
+It is a general purpose Mac OSX app (made in OpenFrameworks) for blob tracking with Kinect, together with some examples of how to use the Kinect data in Processing.

 Requirements:
 - Operating system: Mac OSX